-After serving your 12 years RSAF bond, you can easily get your USA FAA ATPL (read about how much that will cost) and with that FAA ATPL, you can apply for a job in an airline in Singapore.
+After serving your 12 years RSAF bond, you can easily get your USA FAA ATPL (read about how much that will cost).
+With that FAA ATPL, you can apply for a job in an airline in Singapore.
 We also wrote an article about the career of an RSAF Pilot.
 Here’s a collection of step by step guides for RSAF Fighter, Transport and Helicopter Pilots.

 And even if you can’t secure a job as an RSAF Pilot, you might want to consider becoming a WSO (Fighter).
-Though it isn’t going to be as cheap to make the transition, it is still possible, and a WSO (Fighter) definitely will have the financial means to finance his own training.
+Though it will not be as cheap to make the transition, it is still possible, and a WSO (Fighter) will definitely have the financial means to finance his own training.
 Read about how a WSO (Fighter) can make the transition.

-The biggest advantage of getting your CAAS CPL through a cadet programme is that you are assured of a job (with some terms and conditions attached) after spending SGD$150,000 on your CPL.
-If you decide to get your own CPL, there is a chance you might be left jobless after spending a fortune on your CPL.
+Suppose you do secure your place in a self-sponsored cadet programme.
+In that case, the biggest advantage is that you are assured of a job (with some terms and conditions attached) after spending SGD$150,000 on your CPL.
+If you decided to get your own CPL instead of going through Scoot’s Cadet Programme, there is a chance you might be left jobless after spending a fortune on your CPL.

 Getting your own CPL

-If you prefer to go on your own (or you can’t get into the SIA or RSAF, or if you couldn’t get into a cadet programme), you can consider getting your own CPL.
+If you prefer to go on your own (or can’t get into the SIA, RSAF or Scoot programmes), you can consider getting your own CPL.
 There are two ways you can go about getting your own CPL.
 We’ve got a summary below, but we wrote an article about the advantages and disadvantages of an FAA CPL and a CAAS CPL.

 Doing your CPL in the USA

 Getting your FAA CPL in the USA will be cheaper than doing it in Singapore.
-Together with your living expenses in the USA for roughly about 6 months, it will cost you just under SGD$100,000 to get the CPL.
+With your living expenses in the USA for roughly about 6 months, it will cost you just under SGD$100,000 to get the CPL.

-Not only is it cheaper than in Singapore, but your FAA CPL will also allow you to find work in the USA and many other countries (the CAAS CPL will only enable you to work in Singapore).
+With the FAA CPL option, not only do you save a pretty penny, but your FAA CPL will also allow you to find work in the USA and many other countries (the CAAS CPL will only enable you to work on a Singapore registered Aircraft.
+Defecto most of them are in Singapore 🤣 ).
 However, starting salary for a CPL holder in the USA is very very low compared to in Singapore.
 The reason for this is that the airlines in the USA only hire ATPL holders.
 CPL holders are restricted to working as pilots in regional private jet operators and flight schools.